wbamberg/idl-reference/docs/nsITransferable.md

 Computes a list of flavors (mime types as nsISupportsCString) that the transferable
 can export, either through intrinsic knowledge or output data converters.

-@param  aDataFlavorList fills list with supported flavors.
-This is a copy of
-         the internal list, so it may be edited w/out affecting the transferable.

 #### Parameters ####